alfercar/alfercar/README.md

-- 👋 HOLA, SOY ALFONSO FERNÁNDEZ CARPIO
+- 👋 Hi, I’m Alfonso Fernández Carpio
 - 👀 I’m interested in GIS and Environment Restoration
 - 🌱 I’m currently learning GIS and programation
 - 💞️ I’m looking to collaborate on ...